 Remember, success in a DUI case is best measured by what does NOT happen to you.

 How many lawyers’ sites even raise this subject?
 The fact that it essentially goes without mention might lead you to believe that it isn’t very important, but that’s completely untrue.

-In fact, what kind of person you are can be critically important in a DUI case, and can make a world of difference in what happens to you.
+In fact, what kind of person you are can be critically important to the outcome of a DUI case, and can have a profound effect on what happens to you.

-As a Michigan DUI lawyer, we interact with people facing drinking and driving charges almost daily.
+As Michigan DUI lawyers, we interact with people facing drinking and driving charges ever day.

-If you become my client one of the first things we do is get to know you.
+If you become our client, one of the first things we do is get to know you.
 We want to learn about who you are and what you’ve done with yourself.
 We need and want to know where you’re at in life, and how you got there.

 Nobody is going to have any real sympathy for the kind of person whose only real concern over a DUI is to throw enough money at it to make it go away.